 So we really had to stand up and start demanding that clients use condoms.
 We were coming out of the swinging 60s and free love of the 70s.
 The only thing that women at that time really wanted to avoid was unwanted pregnancy.

 But now, this is an infection that kills.
 So we really had to start taking some control, otherwise, our lives and our livelihood were in jeopardy.
 We knew that it’s a sexually transmitted infection, and we needed to do something about it.

-There was a groundswell of sex worker rights activities to start trying to get brothel owners – mind you, it was still illegal to run a brothel – to start taking on board our needs.
+There was a groundswell of sex worker rights activities to start trying to get brothel owners – mind you, it was still illegal to run brothels in Sydney – to start taking on board our needs.
 That is, you help us get condoms on those reluctant male appendages please, and the future success of your business as a safe sex provider is in better shape or words to that effect.